My Mental Health Journey: Life with Depression, Anxiety, and ADHD

 I love this quote from my friend Emily Belle Freeman, “There are times when we hit rock bottom regardless of what we are doing to avoid the dark places.
 It is true, sometimes the dark places just come.
 Suddenly you fear your faith isn’t strong enough for this world breaking apart, this struggle against the hurt that has somehow become your life.
 We long for peace, a way out, a promise, an end in sight, until, unexpectedly, the light finally breaks through, shattering the darkness of the place we think we will never recover from.
 That light is Jesus.
 He enters our stories with love, and hope and grace.”

 My mind was blown.
 I threw myself into research and books.
 What did this mean?
 What “I knew” (or thought I knew) about ADD was not my characteristics.
-But whoa… how different it manifests itself in girls and women than it does in most men.
-And it’s staggering the percentage of girls who have it that don’t even know it.
+But whoa… how different it manifests itself in girls and women than it does in most boys and men.
+It’s staggering the percentage of girls who have it that don’t even know it!

-I just turned 40 earlier this month.
+I turn 41 this month.
 For more than half my life… I was pleading for Him to fix me, to take my burden that so greatly affected many aspects of my life away….
 Even more a moment.
 He didn’t.

 He had something better for me in store… looking back, I absolutely needed all this time to grow personally, as well as spiritually.
 And while I thought He wasn’t there – He was.